erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 The keyboard, esp the space bar, is flaky compared w a mac.
 (On the upside, it's improving my touch-typing :)

 After using the chromebook for a few months, 4GB is just enough.
 It's great for having a few Chrome tabs open.
 But jumping between a dozen, esp email and slack, with a few different apps running, esp video conference, pushes the limits.

+Android interop is great, but not all apps work well.
+For example, 1Password is fine, but Slack is crashy.
+Also, not all apps are compatible, ie just because I have an app on my phone doesn't mean it can be installed on my chromebook.
+I'd guess the same would be true with a tablet.

 ## IDE